Abasz/ESPRowingMonitor/docs/custom-ble-services.md

 Please note that the new BLE service structure is currently experimental and the API may be subject to change in the future.

-For an example of an implementation (in Javascript) please visit the [WebGUI page]((https://github.com/Abasz/ESPRowingMonitor-WebGUI/blob/master/src/common/services/ble-data.service.ts)).
+For an example of an implementation (in Javascript) please visit the [WebGUI page]((https://github.com/Abasz/ESPRowingMonitor-WebGUI/blob/master/src/common/services/ergometer/erg-settings.service.ts)).

+Please note that `SetMachineSettings` OpCode only available if firmware is compiled with [`ENABLE_RUNTIME_SETTINGS`](./settings.md#enable_runtime_settings) flag.
+Otherwise sending this OpCode it will return `UnsupportedOpCode`.
+Furthermore, device restart (e.g. sending Restart Device OpCode) is necessary for the new settings to take effect.

 ## Over-the-Air updater